remotecup/RemoteCupBaseCode/README.md

 > .

-> python3 monitor.py or ./monitor.py
+> python3 monitor.py or ./monitor.py (if load speed of your monitor is slow, please remove "/usr/bin/ibus-daemon" why?
+I don't know)

 ## Simple Game
 > change game to 'Simple' in conf.py